moodle/devdocs/docs/apis/core/grading/index.md

 ### Grading form definition

 Grading form definitions are the set of rules defining how the grading is performed.
 For example, in rubrics this is the set of criteria and levels and their display options.
 The basic information about definition is stored in the DB table grading_definitions.
-A separate entry is created for each grading area (i.e. for each module).
+A separate entry is created for each grading area (that is for each module).
 Users with permission `moodle/grade:managegradingforms` are able to edit the definitions and mark them as "Ready".

 ### Grading form instance